 - Setting a passing grade may be connected with Activity completion and Restrict access such that a student will not be able to access a follow up activity until they have passed this assignment.

-- Also known as 'anonymous marking', this hides students' names when grading and instead shows randomly generated Participant numbers.
+- This hides students' names when grading and instead shows randomly generated Participant numbers.

-Users with the capability View student identities when blind marking is enabled (by default managers only) can view student identities and participant numbers.
+Users with the capability View student identities when Anonymous submissions are enabled (by default managers only) can view student identities and participant numbers.

-in Moodle 3.9!
-Users with the capability View anonymous events in reports (by default managers only) can view student submissions to assignments with anonymous marking (in Moodle 3.9 onwards).
+Users with the capability View anonymous events in reports (by default managers only) can view student submissions to assignments with Anonymous submissions (in Moodle 3.9 onwards).

 - Marking (grading) workflow

 - This lets you keep grades and feedback hidden until you are ready to release them to students.
 It is also useful if you want to show your progress in grading, or co-ordinate multiple markers/graders.